Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 Satin is not a material, but a way of weaving.

-So you can find silk satin, polyester satin or cotton satin.
+You can find silk satin, polyester satin or cotton satin.

 Polyester satin is more affordable than silk satin.
 However, it lacks the qualities of silk.